Code-Institute-Submissions/MS2-7/README.md

  - The Code Institute Slack community

- - Sara, Ffion and Ted for helping with testing on various devices, providing feedback and much appreciated support
+ - My partner Sara and my two childern Ffion and Ted for helping with testing on various devices, providing feedback and much appreciated support